-By letter dated November 14, 2012, U.S. Department of State Legal Adviser Harold Hongju Koh, requested, pursuant to 22 U.S.C. § 1623(a)(1)(C), that the Commission adjudicate claims of U.S. nationals against Iraq for personal injury.
-This letter is reprinted as Exhibit 4, below.
-On December 7 and 18, 2012, the Commission published notices in the Federal Register notifying its intention to collect claimant information and proposing to establish a new system of records.
-The information and record system will enable the Commission to carry out its statutory responsibility to determine the validity and amount of the claims submitted to the Commission as against Iraq.
+By letter dated November 14, 2012, U.S. Department of State Legal Adviser Harold Hongju Koh requested, pursuant to 22 U.S.C. § 1623(a)(1)(C), that the Commission adjudicate claims of U.S. nationals against Iraq for personal injury (First Iraq Claims Program).
+This letter is reprinted as Exhibit 2, below.
+On March 26, 2013, the Commission published notice in the Federal Register announcing the commencement of the First Iraq Claims Program and setting a filing deadline of June 26, 2013.
+Notice of Commencement of Iraq Claims Adjudication Program, and of Program Completion Date, 78 Fed.
+Reg.
+18,365 (March 26, 2013).
+The Commission received 28 claims by the filing deadline and, in 2014, rendered Proposed Decisions in all of these claims.
+As of